erphamucsd/league-of-legends-damage/README.md

 | earnedgold | The amount of gold that a player earned without including the passive income. |

 In order to tackle this problem, I am building a regression model with the value "damagetochampions" as the response variable.
+I chose "damagetochampions" because I felt that it would yield interest results, as it is not a strong function of any of the features in the data.
 The method by which I am choosing to evaluate this model is the root-mean-squared-error (RMSE), which I chose because it was easier to calculate for different groups as opposed to R-Squared which is a little bit more involved mathematically.
 The reason why I chose RMSE